saifullahtanim/saifullahtanim/README.md

 <h1 align="center">Hi 👋, This is Saifulla Tanim.</h1>
 <h2 align="center">Creating Seamless Digital Experiences as a Full-Stack Web Developer.</h2>

-<p align="letf">As a Full Stack Dedicated Web Developer, my goal is to create flawless websites that meet or exceed client expectations.
+<p align="letf">As a Full Stack Dedicated Web Developer, I specialize in flawless websites that meet or exceed client expectations.
 I am passionate about learning new technologies and enjoy sharing my knowledge with others.
 I thrive on solving practical problems and excel at planning and achieving objectives while keeping the final goal in mind.
 I have successfully built multiple websites for various clients and take great pride in both the quality of my work and my communication skills.
 While WordPress is my primary framework, I am also proficient in ReactJS, JavaScript, PHP, and Python.</p>